 If cities are not your thing, you can hop on the bus and reach the Golan Heights for a hike, or Galilee.
 You can go to the desert down south, or for a dive in the Red Sea near Eilat.
 Archeology junkies will enjoy Caesarea and the Masada.

 Let me not get started with the food!
 Aside from the fabulous middle eastern cuisine, Tel Aviv and Jerusalem have a plethora or international restaurants for all your cravings.
 And it’s also vegan paradise!

 Everyone in Israel speaks English.
-People may appear quite rude, abrupt and direct but honestly, I find it refreshing never to have to read their mind and always knowing what to expect.
+People may appear quite rude, abrupt and direct but honestly, it is refreshing never to have to read their mind and always knowing what to expect.
 Israelis are very friendly for sure.
 And if you are a single girl traveling alone, you shouldn’t miss on the opportunity of going on a date in Tel Aviv.
-You will quickly get why Israel is one of the best places to travel alone.

 Have I convinced you?
 Then head over to my posts about Israel:

 - The 13 Best Day Trips From Tel Aviv

 - A Guide To The Things To Do In Haifa, Israel

 - Tel Aviv Vegan Food Guide: The Best Vegan Restaurants In Tel Aviv

 *Contributed by Kay of The Awkward Traveller

 The United Arab Emirates, better known as the UAE, is hands down, one of the safest countries to visit.
 The country has a high percentage of expats (a bit over 80%!), so there is almost always someone that speaks your language, no matter where you are from.